Camera Lenses

 blurred background with a telephoto lens

-If you are using a 50mm lens with a subject 4 meters away while using an f/2.8 aperture, you will isolate your subject and give them a flattering yet creamy background.
+If you use a 50mm lens with a subject 4 meters away while using an f/2.8 aperture, you will isolate your subject and give them a flattering yet creamy background.

 The quality of bokeh that your telephoto lens can provide is quite amazing compared to a wide-angle lens.